MazeedahOloko/IMDB-/README.md

 * The ultimate objective is to achieve clean and refined data that is suitable for in-depth analysis.
 This will enable us to derive precise and significant insights from the data, facilitating accurate decision-making and meaningful discoveries.

 # Data Dictionary
-See below link for Data dictionary [IMDB DATA DICTIONARY.txt](https://github.com/MazeedahOloko/IMDB-DATA-ANALYSIS/files/12476279/IMDB.DATA.DICTIONARY.txt)
+See text file for Data dictionary [IMDB DATA DICTIONARY.txt](https://github.com/MazeedahOloko/IMDB-DATA-ANALYSIS/files/12476279/IMDB.DATA.DICTIONARY.txt)

 * SEE QUERY BELOW